5 Ways to Make Good Managers Great Coaches

 If you own a computer, chances are you’ve probably seen, heard, watched, or even written something about the need for more and better coaching in organizations.
 Whether it’s a Deloitte report, a David Rock presentation, an article in HR Magazine, or one of the most frequently accessed Harvard Business Review articles, the message is clear: Coaching.
 Is.
 Key.

-The current trend on coaching is in relation to Performance Management, and the need to stop looking backwards at what employees did and begin looking forward at what employees can do.
+The current trend on the coaching leadership style is in relation to Performance Management, and the need to stop looking backwards at what employees did and begin looking forward at what employees can do.
 Progressive companies are abandoning the ratings system and the annual conversation in favor of more regular coaching from managers, consistent career discussions, and performance-related dialogue that is focused on future contribution.
-Slightly less-progressive companies are loosening the restrictions around performance management, and providing guidelines for more frequent conversations.
+Slightly less-progressive companies are loosening the restrictions around performance management coaching, and providing guidelines for more frequent conversations.
 And the most progressive companies already consider performance management a thing of the past, and are equipping managers with the skills they need to effectively coach their employees to higher levels of satisfaction and contribution.

 Consider these five ways to help good managers become great coaches: